A coach of the Elizabethan

 Among the wealthy sections of society, all of whom would own private coaches, was one illustrious user of the road.
 It was not an unusual sight in Tring to see the exiled King of France and his retinue rumbling their way from Hartwell House in Aylesbury and on to London.
 Bored by country life, King Louis VIII often sought pleasures in the capital, stopping at various coaching inns along the way, particularly The King’s Arms in Berkhamsted where he was said to have a ‘close friend’.

 Stage Wagons were a prominent feature on the road, conveying the heavy goods and the poorer travellers.
 They were huge cumbrous affairs with eight or nine horses, and would carry as much as 10 tons.
-Joseph Hearn of Aylesbury ran wagons as well as passenger coaches, the wagon from Witney being driven by Nash, a Tring man.
+Joseph Hearn of Aylesbury, referred to above, ran wagons as well as passenger coaches.

 From every town and village in the locality, smaller conveyances, sometimes owned and driven by one individual, provided carrying services to London and to all towns and villages within a wide radius of Tring.
 For example, Kelly’s Post Office Directory of 1848 listed 69 such services operating from Aylesbury, with three of these specifically mentioned as serving Tring.
 From Tring itself, wagon operators included William Stevens from his house in Dunsley hamlet; Joseph Hedges from The Plough; Thomas Rodwell from The Green Man; Crook and Slade from The Bell; and Elliott, Horwood, and Parker & Co. from the Rose & Crown.